CSchoel/arbitrary-but-fixed/_drafts/ai-explained-with-k-nearest-neighbors.md

 This algorithmic definition can directly be translated into code that can be understood by a computer.
 We therefore have turned the instruction for the human task "decide whether this email is spam or not" into a set of instructions for a machine that can now mimic human decisions—we have created our first actual artificial intelligence.
-There is, of course, a lot of room for improvement and we will discuss some approaches in the next posts.
+There is, of course, a lot of room for improvement, and we will discuss some approaches in the next posts.
 However, if we generalize our approach by replacing the term "maximum number of matching words" with "maximum similarity" or "minimum distance", we obtain the so-called *nearest neighbor* algorithm.
 This algorithm is a standard tool in any AI researcher's inventory and its extension, the [*k-nearest neighbors*](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) algorithm often already is surprisingly accurate even for complex tasks.

+This also highlights a curious fact about this algorithm:
+Notice that the instructions do not contain any information describing the nature of what a spam email actually looks like.
+We could use the very same algorithm to distinguish between "work" and "private" mail, by simply using a different database with a different set of labels.
+The algorithm itself is very generic and all the "intelligence" comes from the data.
+This is true for almost any artificial intelligence currently out there on the consumer market.
+Sef-driving cars drive based on sensory data collected from humans driving these vehicles in test scenarios;
+Alexa's and Siri's speech recognition is based on human speech samples that were manually transcribed by other humans;
+And maybe the fact that computers can beat top-level players at chess isn't that mind-boggling anymore when you consider that those computers were able to use data from thousands of the world's best chess players—probably even including the very players they were able to beat.

 If you could follow my explanation to this point, let me congratulate you and formally bestow you the title "apprentice AI researcher".
-If not, I would be very grateful if you could send me an email and tell me which parts you did not understand—ideally with a suggestion of how the text could be improved.
+If not, I would be very grateful if you could email me and tell me which parts you did not understand—ideally with a suggestion of how the text could be improved.

 <!--